laravel/nova-docs/4.0/metrics/defining-metrics.md

 [[toc]]

 Nova metrics allow you to quickly gain insight on key business indicators for your application.
-For example, you may define a metric to display the total number of users added to your application per day, or the amount of weekly sales.
+For example, you may define a metric to display the total number of users added to your application per day, or the amount of weekly sales for a given product.

-Nova offers three types of built-in metrics: value, trend, and partition.
+Nova offers several types of built-in metrics: value, trend, partition, and progress.
 We'll examine each type of metric and demonstrate their usage below.

 ## Value Metrics